kunlabora/marsrover-speedrun/README.md

 * ctrl+v (Paste)
 * ctrl+space (Basic code completion)
 * alt+enter (Show intention actions and quick-fixes)

+Penalty seconds added for using a shortcut = 2 seconds per shortcut used.

 _**Note**_
 Kickstarted with Java 8, AssertJ, JUnit and Mockito.